My Computer

 Sam Ballard, illustrator and game designer

 At the moment the most important thing I'm making is MUTUAL DISLIKE, a zine of flash-fiction printed inside a tabloid newspaper.
 Special bonus surprise: it's free.
 "Fiction is my passion," said Georgia.
-ALICE is a story with images and, honestly, I made it as a secret santa gift MODERN LIVING is one of the first books I made, and it explains how to live a modern life ABINOX is some long-fiction inpired by this album of 8bit music.
+ALICE is a story with images and, honestly, I made it as a secret santa gift in 2014 MODERN LIVING is one of the first books I made, and it explains how to live a modern life ABINOX is some long-fiction inpired by this album of 8bit music.
 Each chapter is named after a track on the album.
 It's about hedonistic space travellers, I guess.
 PEPSI KING is s series of stories I wrote on a typewriter, all of which fit onto a single side of A4, and followed very similar themes.
 E.g. there was always a king in it, and usually something happens with pepsi The SER is a personal anthology of short and flash fiction.
 It was my first purge of ideas after I decided that writing was a thing I really enjoyed.
 My writing is much less serious than this now.
 GIRL MOTHER FATHER is about a girl who runs away from home and receives weird notes from her ghost mother, and annoying letters from her inept father